dillonpan/exit-surveys/README.md

 tafe_resignations_up['institute'] = 'TAFE'
 ```

-Now let's combine the datasets in to one called "combined"
+Now let's combine the datasets into one called "combined"
 ```python
 combined = pandas.concat([dete_resignations_up, tafe_resignations_up], ignore_index=True, sort=True)
 ```
-When combing the data, we're going to hae many columns with a lot of empty/null values.
+When combing the data, we're going to have many columns with a lot of empty/null values.
 We can drop the columns where there not enough values that are "non-null":
 ```python
 # optional argument thresh means the column/row needs at least 500 "non-null" for the column not to get dropped.
 combined_updated = combined.dropna(thresh=500, axis=1).copy()